Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 .. warning::

-    Remember that if you modify or add some mapping, you should either provide a migration for the plugin user (that could be copied to their migration folder) or mention in installation process requirement of migration generation!
+    Remember that if you modify or add some mapping, you should either provide a migration for the plugin user (that could be copied to their migration folder) or mention the requirement of migration generation in the installation process!

 Form
 ****

-To make our new field available in Admin panel, form extension is required:
+To make our new field available in Admin panel, a form extension is required:

 .. code-block:: php

     <?php

+    // src/Form/Extension/ProductVariantTypeExtension.php

     declare(strict_types=1);